LeonKohli/copy4ai/README.md

 Additional commands:
 - Use the **Toggle Project Tree (Copy4AI)** command from the Command Palette to quickly enable or disable project tree inclusion in the output without changing settings.
+- Use the **Toggle Dot Files Inclusion (Copy4AI)** command from the Command Palette to quickly switch between including or excluding dot files (like .github) without changing settings.

 A progress indicator will show the status of the operation, especially useful for large files or when token counting is enabled.